Hit me and I get stronger – the effects of long-term sanctions

 This mixture of a decent degree of economic freedom and the permanent incentivizing stimulation through sanctions has made Iran an incredibly resilient country.
 Sanctions have made the people strong and infused them with resolve and pride.
 Lifting sanctions today will have its effect but it will be measured as the real success will come from a strong population.

-Sanctions are a short term tool as they inflict short term pain.
+Sanctions are a short-term tool as they inflict short-term pain.
 Once they become more or less permanent, people and systems adapt and get immunized.
-Just like slowly increasing doses of poison have make you immune against the poison, increasing doses of sanctions immunize against economic punishment.
+Just like slowly increasing doses of poison have made you immune to the poison, increasing doses of sanctions immunizes against economic punishment.
 And it often works as a workout producing a strong and creative population.

 Think about that next time when a sanction becomes too permanent.